Villanova University Scholarships 2026–2027 | Cost, Merit & Honors Aid

 Scholarship Award Amount Eligibility Separate App?
 Renewable?
 Who Actually Wins?

-Note: Villanova participates in the National Merit Scholarship Program but does not offer STAMPS or QuestBridge awards.
+Note: Villanova participates in the National Merit Scholarship Program but does not offer STAMPS or QuestBridge partner awards.

 Automatic Merit FAQ